The Ledge

 INT.
 NEIGHBORHOOD DIVE BAR

 He sits by himself at a small table in a dim dive bar that, despite its scuffed state, thanks to being built out of warm wood and lit by incandescent lights that conceal more than glare, bears the potential through its soft materials to reverberate with the auras of its frequenters.
-The wood, being a soft material, absorbs special pheromone-like traces of people inside it and, since all trees are in communication with each other and all wood thus in communication with itself, reflects back the brew as an ambiance, while keeping trace particles for itself forever.
+The wood, being a soft material, absorbs pheromone-like traces of the people inside it and, since all trees are in communication with each other and all wood thus in communication with itself, reflects back the brew as an ambiance, while keeping trace particles stored for itself forever like an organic copy-paste.

-At this moment the bar feels dreary, weariness and a void of pretension are mixed with a smidgen of underfoot grime.
-There's a neat row of men, mostly older, mostly white, and some black, who sit watching sports.
-He sits at a corner table by himself.
+At present the bar feels dreary; weariness and a void of pretension are mixed with a smidgen of underfoot grime.
+There's a file of men, mostly older, mostly white, and some black, who sit watching sports.
+He sits at a corner table by himself watching them.

 MAN

 I think the problem is that I have nothing to say to anyone.
 It's my own fault; I have taken the time to have grounded perspective.
-If I hadn't stood aside while the world fell, I might not be alone... and by now the gulf between us is an impasse.
-I chose to be on another wavelength and the world has not stood still meanwhile.
-It favors simplicity and the bliss of abstraction over painstaking care and interminable nuance, forgetting the reasons to pursue such aims – specificity, both of close vision and overview, as well as the secret droplet from the equally painstaking formula of sensibility that turns blurred vision into sharp caricature vision – relentlessly.
+If I hadn't stood aside while the world fell, I might not be alone....
+By now the gulf between us is an impasse.
+I chose to be on another wavelength and the world has not stood still meanwhile, favoring simplicity and the bliss of abstraction over painstaking care and interminable nuance, forgetting the reasons to pursue such aims – specificity, both of close vision and overview, as well as the secret droplet from the equally painstaking formula of sensibility that turns blurred vision into sharp caricature vision – relentlessly.
 The reason, of course, is because that is how you build.
 That is the foundation of foundation.

 It's not their fault.
 Most people have been cut off from access to the real and now dwell in an untethered realm with no way back.
 While I have gone up on the lift, the world trend became to go down, burn it all, start over.
 The idiot's path requires real commitment to abandon, and is an effective form of resistance if one is truly fearless about retardation.
 But most people are not fearless; they are lazy in addition to being very scared, and only capable, without proper guidance, of a botched operation.
 Their actual result is thus weakening their lives by putting themselves in a far lower middle than the middle they would have been in had they fought for complexity.

-A group of college students enters and immediately makes a ton of noise scraping tables across the floor into a cluster.
-They carry on vibrant conversations meanwhile, quickly change the music on the electronic jukebox, and the man remains in his thoughts, observing them while the notes of something hipsterish and mystique fill the bar.
+A group of college students enters and immediately makes a cacophony scraping tables across the floor into a cluster.
+They carry on vibrant conversations, quickly change the music on the electronic jukebox, and the man remains in his thoughts, observing them while the notes of something contemporarily mystique fill the bar.

 Their presence has overpowered the hanging air, bringing with it a new one that is sultry and retro and a little bit gothic.
-They have usurped the light by virtue of how it loves their features; it is consumed by their skin and they are young, with shining dark hair and faces, big smiles, dressed in thrifted wool coats and gloomy brown turtlenecks and long black sleeves.
-Their movements are like a lazy dance; they've brought their escape with their troupe tripped backwards into a pocket of time seeking refuge in this hole in the wall to be, drink and laugh in their scavenged outfits away from the world outside.
+They have usurped the light by virtue of how it loves their features; it is consumed inside their young skin, their shining dark hair and faces, big smiles, shoulders in thrifted wool coats and gloomy brown turtlenecks with long black sleeves.
+Their motion is like a lazy dance; they've brought their escape with their troupe tripped backwards into a pocket of time seeking refuge in this hole in the wall to be, drink, and laugh in their scavenged outfits away from the world outside.

 It is like an unseen film he flirts with the possibility is just for him.
-A screen interrupts an off-season game for a commercial about condoms you put in your mouth, but the students pay the screens no mind and talk about celibacy, among other things.
+A screen interrupts an off-season game for a commercial about condoms you put in your mouth, but the students pay the screens no mind and talk about celibacy and school, among other things.

 MAN

 Do people change so quickly?
 They look half-hazy, as if they're halfway between reality and a screen, so that we are the first screens and the screens in the room are images of screens.
-We have placed all among ourselves second-layer screens and, in them, a flattening of our world.
-In some ways widens the boundaries of this one, but at the cost of flattening others.
+We have placed among ourselves second-layer screens and, with them, a flattening of our world, in some ways widening the boundaries of this one, but at the cost of simplifying others.
 It is applied compression to feeling.
 Imagine going backwards - from the first screen to the world behind it, the world of no screen, where no feeling is flattened.
 Therein must be true life and source.

 ...Maybe it is dumber not to descend with your friends into mob rule – not the rule of the mob but rulership by the operative principles of crime syndicates, i.e. short-term strategic maneuvering and '5D chess' for petty short-term purposes, labors, over the reconstruction of Tartaria.
 Cheerful nihilism for the masses, syndication for the elites, and the unmitigated march of entropy for all, clearest seen in the cheapening of consumer goods.